Recovery = benefit and good scheduling = good training

 EFFECTS OF VARIOUS TYPES OF WORKOUTS

-While running-specific adaptations are unquestionably cumulative, each piece within the framework has its own recovery timeline, and it’s important not to overlook this critical point when planning your training.
-The best time to perform a specific workout depends upon the time it takes from doing it to realizing its benefits on goal race day, coupled with the recovery profile of a workout.
-As mentioned above, the short answer regarding gains — for all the types of workouts — is about eight to 10 days.
-However, because of the variant stresses that different workouts place on the body, each must be considered separately.
+While running-achieving specific adaptations to improve are unquestionably cumulative, each little piece of training within the programme has its own recovery timeline, and it’s vitally important not to overlook this information when planning your training.
+The best time to perform anything specific depends upon the time it takes from doing it to realising and achieving its benefits on goal race day, along with the actual recovery profile of a workout.
+As stated earlier, the very short and simple answer regarding those gains — for all the types of workouts — is about eight to 10 days.
+However, because of the different stresses that each individual workouts place on the body, each must be thought about separately.
 (See “Scheduling Your Schedule”, below.)
-Knowing this information means knowing what workouts make the most sense shortly before an important race.
+Knowing this information means knowing what to plan in the build up before an important race.

-V02 max intervals tax the body the most and take the most recovery time.
-Pfitzinger believes that full recovery takes about eight to 10 days to see the benefit.
-“You would want to do your last hard V02 max workout eight to 10 days before a major race,” he says.
-“During training or before a less important tune-up race, you do not need to be completely recovered from one hard workout before doing another, so you could do another V02 max session after five or more days.”
-Rubio agrees and has his athletes perform a V02 max workout approximately every seven to 14 days, and never in the final week before a major race.
+V02 max intervals tax the body the greatest and take the most recovery time.
+Pfitzinger believes therefore that full recovery takes about eight to 10 days to see the benefit.
+“Meaning that you’d want to do your last hard V02 max workout eight to 10 days before your major race,” he says.
+“During general training or before a lesser race, you do not need therefore to be as recovered from your hard workout before doing another, so you could do another V02 max session after five or more days.”

 |Type of Workout||Example||Time Until Next Similar One||Day Before||Day After|